 Intentional Plagiarism-Intentional plagiarism is the deliberate act of representing the words, ideas, or data of another as one's own without providing proper attribution to the author through quotation, reference, or footnote.
 Intentional plagiarism includes (but is not limited to) borrowing a friend's paper, lifting text from digital sources (including "open access" material and the internet), using "paper mills," and reproducing the ideas and phrases of other authors without credit.

-Inadvertent Plagiarism-Inadvertent plagiarism involves the inappropriate, but non-deliberate, use of another's words, ideas, or data without proper attribution.
+Inadvertent Plagiarism-Inadvertent plagiarism involves the inappropriate, but nondeliberate, use of another's words, ideas, or data without proper attribution.
 Inadvertent plagiarism usually results from an ignorant failure to follow established rules for documenting sources or from simply not being sufficiently careful in research and writing.
 Although not a violation of the Honor Code, inadvertent plagiarism is a form of academic misconduct for which an instructor can impose appropriate academic sanctions.
 Students who are in doubt as to whether they are providing proper attribution have the responsibility to consult with their instructor and obtain guidance.

-Examples of plagiarism include: Direct Plagiarism-The verbatim copying of an original source without acknowledging the source.
-Paraphrased Plagiarism-The paraphrasing, without acknowledgement, of ideas from another that the reader might mistake for the author's own.
-Plagiarism Mosaic-The borrowing of words, ideas, or data from an original source and blending this original material with one's own without acknowledging the source.
-Insufficient Acknowledgement-The partial or incomplete attribution of words, ideas, or data from an original source.
+Examples of plagiarism include:

+- Direct Plagiarism-The verbatim copying of an original source without acknowledging the source.
+Paraphrased Plagiarism-The paraphrasing, without acknowledgement, of ideas from another that the reader might mistake for the author's own. - Plagiarism Mosaic-The borrowing of words, ideas, or data from an original source and blending this original material with one's own without acknowledging the source. - Insufficient Acknowledgement-The partial or incomplete attribution of words, ideas, or data from an original source.

 Plagiarism may occur with respect to unpublished as well as published material.
 Copying another student's work and submitting it as one's own individual work without proper attribution is a serious form of plagiarism.

-In addition, in this course, you cannot "self-plagiarize;" that is, you cannot use a paper from another course (past, present, or future) for this course, and vice versa.
+In addition, in this course, you cannot "self-plagiarize;" that is, you cannot use a paper (or other work) from another course or work (past, present, or future) for this course, and vice versa.
 All course work must be created exclusively and originally for this course.

-Gender Equity and Sexual Misconduct: Title IX of the Education Amendments of 1972 (an important piece of legislation in American history) prohibits sex discrimination against any participant in an educational program or activity that receives federal funds.
+Gender Equity and Sexual Misconduct: Title IX of the Education Amendments of 1972 prohibits sex discrimination against any participant in an educational program or activity that receives federal funds.
 Intended to eliminate sex discrimination in education (admissions, programs, sports, etc.), Title IX also prohibits sexual harassment, including sexual violence, committed by or against students, university employees, and visitors to campus.
 In accordance with Title IX of the Education Amendments of 1972, Brigham Young University prohibits unlawful sex discrimination against any participant in its education programs or activities.
 The university also prohibits sexual harassment-including sexual violence-committed by or against students, university employees, and visitors to campus.
 As outlined in university policy, sexual harassment, dating violence, domestic violence, sexual assault, and stalking are considered forms of "Sexual Misconduct" prohibited by the university.

 University policy requires all university employees in a teaching, managerial, or supervisory role to report all incidents of Sexual Misconduct that come to their attention in any way, including but not limited to face-to-face conversations, a written class assignment or paper, class discussion, email, text, or social media post.
-Incidents of Sexual Misconduct should be reported to the Title IX Coordinator at <a href="mailto:text-occurrengerge-text-occurrengerge-text-occurrengerge-text-occurrengerge-text-occurrengerge-text-occurrengerge-text-occurrengerge-text-occurrengerg-text-occ
+Incidents of Sexual Misconduct should be reported to the Title IX Coordinator at t9coordinator@byu.edu or (801) 422-8692.
+Reports may also be submitted through EthicsPoint at https://titleix.byu.edu/report or 1-888-238-1062 (24-hours a day).